artefactual/archivematica-docs/admin-manual/installation-setup/installation/install-ubuntu.rst

 ===========================================

 Archivematica packages are hosted at packages.archivematica.org as a central place to store packages for multiple operating systems.
-Packages for both Ubuntu 16.04 and 18.04 are available.
+Packages are available for Ubuntu 18.04.
+We're planning to support Ubuntu 20.04 soon.

 .. note:: Manual installation using packages on Ubuntu is not officially supported.
 Please see :ref:`Instructions for new installation